lukekavanagh/lukekavanagh.github.io/unit_2/ruby/week_4/README.md

 1. Treehouse: [Ruby Basics](http://teamtreehouse.com/library/ruby-basics)
 2. Treehouse: [Ruby Foundations](http://teamtreehouse.com/library/ruby-foundations)
-  - If ruby is already successfully installed on your computer, you can skip the video on installation.
+  - Skip the video on installation.
+If ruby is not yet installed on your machine, you can refer back to these [instructions](https://github.com/dev-academy-phase0/phase-0-version-2.0/tree/master/unit_1/week_1/ruby-computer-setup) to install Ruby and RSpec.
 3. Complete these [Ruby Exercises](./exercises)

 ## Submitting your work